At a Glance

 When the symptoms in these cases are judged to be severe, extensive, and disabling, cyclosporine may be prescribed.
 Usually, the symptoms have not diminished with other treatments or medications.
 Cyclosporine is used with caution in these cases and needs to be carefully monitored with blood tests.

 Testing cyclosporine levels in the blood can help ensure that drug levels are in a range that will be therapeutic.
 If the level is too low, organ rejection may occur (in the case of transplantation) or symptoms may reappear (autoimmune cases).
 It is also important to ensure that the level is not too high and will not result in toxicity.

 How is it used?

 Tests for cyclosporine are used to measure the amount of this drug in the blood to determine whether cyclosporine concentrations have reached therapeutic levels and are not in a toxic range.
-Cyclosporine is a drug that diminishes the body's immune response.
-It is prescribed for organ transplant recipients to prevent organ rejection and for some people with autoimmune conditions, such as rheumatoid arthritis, to alleviate symptoms.
+Cyclosporine is a drug that diminishes the body’s immune response.
+It is prescribed for organ transplant recipients to prevent organ rejection and for some people with autoimmune conditions, such as rheumatoid arthritis or psoriasis, to alleviate symptoms.

 It is important to monitor levels of the drug for several reasons:

 - There is not a good correlation, as with some other medications, between the dose of cyclosporine given and level of drug in the blood.

 - Absorption and metabolism of oral doses of cyclosporine can vary greatly between people and even in the same person depending on the time of dose and what food is eaten.